xtrnglc/01000396/PS7/Resources/Readme.txt

-	PlayersTable1 contains all general information about the player and related game session PlayersEaten contains the list of cubes that were eaten and who they were eaten by and the game session Rankings table contains the top 5 ranks based on maximum mass achieved
+	PlayersTable1 contains all general information about the player and related game session PlayersEaten contains the list of cubes that were eaten and who they were eaten by and the game session Rankings table contains the top 5 ranks based on maximum mass achieved Our rankings table has 5 entries and ranks.
+The updateRankings method will attempt to sort and update the rankings accordingly.